paulrenenichols/alva/_docs/phases/post-phase-6-phase-reorganization-summary.md

 ## Conclusion

 This reorganization prioritizes completing the core user experience before adding advanced features.
-By focusing on Phase 7 (Landing Experience) and Phase 8 (Critical Flow Completion), we ensure that Alva has a solid foundation for user acquisition and retention before scaling to enterprise features and advanced AI capabilities.
+By focusing on Phase 7 (Landing Experience) and Phase 11 (Critical Flow Completion, originally planned as Phase 8), we ensure that Alva has a solid foundation for user acquisition and retention before scaling to enterprise features and advanced AI capabilities.

-The new phase structure addresses the critical gaps identified in the post-phase-6 analysis while maintaining the long-term vision for scale and AI enhancement in phases 9 and 10.
+The new phase structure addresses the critical gaps identified in the post-phase-6 analysis while maintaining the long-term vision for scale and AI enhancement in phases 12 and 13.

+**Note**: This document was updated after Phase 9 (Docker Compose Local Dev) was inserted and phases were renumbered.
+The current structure includes Phase 9 (Docker Compose), Phase 10 (AWS Staging), Phase 11 (Critical User Flow Completion), Phase 12 (Scale & Growth), and Phase 13 (AI Enhancement).